mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 }
 ```

-If no `paths` argument is provided, a list `xpubkeys` for common keys for BCH will be paths will be returned by default.
+If no `paths` argument is provided, a list of `xpubkeys` for common keys for Bitcoin Cash will be paths will be returned by default.

 #### Decoding Extended Public Keys